-You should know that Brussels sprouts are widely used here in the Netherlands, but I rarely make them because the boys at home just don’t like them, in any way.
-However, when I saw them at the supermarket at a very cheap price, I couldn’t help but buy them!
-I wanted to try a combination of quinoa with Brussels sprouts and other ingredients to encourage at least the Dutchman to try…
+You should know that Brussels sprouts are very popular here in the Netherlands, but I hardly ever cook them because the boys at home just don’t like them at all.
+However, when I saw them at the supermarket at a very low price, I couldn’t resist buying them!
+So I wanted to try a combination of quinoa with Brussels sprouts and other ingredients to at least encourage the Dutch one to try…

 No way!
-He didn’t even want to taste… man of little faith!
-I must say that I’m not a fan of this vegetable either, but if there is a way to make it enjoyable, it’s definitely this one, thanks to the cooking method I’ll explain later and the sweet pomegranate seeds that contrast the bitterness of the sprouts.
+He didn’t even want to taste it… man of little faith!
+I must say that I’m not a fan of this vegetable either, but if there’s a way to make it enjoyable, it’s definitely this one, thanks to the cooking method I’ll explain later and the sweet pomegranate seeds that contrast the bitterness of the sprouts.

-Quinoa with Brussels sprouts, chickpeas, and pomegranate is a light, yet vegan and gluten-free dish, which I truly recommend you try: it’s delicious and extremely filling, I was very pleased with the outcome.
-I found the recipe on an English website, I’ll leave the link below, but I modified the quantities, especially of the seasonings, to turn it into an ideal one-dish meal also for the diet with only 8 Weight Watchers Propoints.
+The quinoa with Brussels sprouts, chickpeas, and pomegranate is a light dish, also vegan and gluten-free, which I truly recommend trying: it’s delicious and extremely filling, and I was very pleased with the result.
+I found the recipe on an English website, I’ll leave the link below, but I modified the quantities, especially the seasonings, to make it a perfect main dish even for the diet at only 8 Weight Watchers ProPoints.

 Here are some other recipes with pomegranate: